 (2) A Faulty Connected Device is Causing the Hazard

 If it plugs in, we’ll ask you to unplug it and discontinue using the device – examples include an electric blanket, charger, table lamp, iron, etc. In contrast, if the device is ‘hard-wired’ into a circuit – ceiling fan, baseboard heater, chandelier, air conditioner – we’ll guide you in turning off the breaker or switch that provides electricity to it, where applicable.
 In turn, if electrical repair work is needed, we’ll consult an electrician with your permission.

 I shudder to think what could have happened had our Frosty (holiday decoration) started a fire in our home.
 I’m grateful Ting detected the fault and prevented a potential fire – thank you Ting!

 (3) When an Electrician is Needed to Address an In-Home Hazard

 Our singular goal is to keep you safe.
 We only recommend on-site repair by a contractor when professional diagnosis, identification, or repair of an electrical fire hazard is deemed necessary by our Fire Safety Team.

 Our first step is coordinating directly with you.
 A large majority of repairs are addressed by one of our authorized contractors.
 As a Ting customer you can refer your preferred licensed electrician to us should you have one.
 In no event is a contractor ever scheduled without prior consent and approval.

 Although we are not on-site ourselves, we use special diagnostic tools along with real-time data from your Ting sensor during an on-site contractor visit.
-Using this information, we moderate the diagnostic process with the on-site contractor as an integral part of the Ting service.
+Using this information, we moderate the diagnostic process with the on-site contractor in real-time as an integral part of the Ting service.
 This ensures expedient hazard identification and accurate post-repair confirmation.

 I feel so fortunate that Ting identified a potential fire hazard due to a chandelier in my home.
 I was notified promptly and an electrician was sent out to correct the problem in a brief timeframe.
 I can rest easier knowing my home has the added protection from Ting.